 The thirteenth week of Fall 2002 saw one team climb in the standings, while two teams slipped.
 Freda Schroeder picked up this week's high game (158) and series (436) for the women, while Ken M. Wilson earned this week's high game (227) and series (585) for the men.
 Read on for all the rest of the details!

-First up, on lanes 17 & 18: Team 5 spent some quality time with UnaBowlers.
-Despite the strength of David Parre with his below-average 438 series, Team 5 accomplished only 1 win against the UnaBowlers.
+First up, on lanes 17 & 18: Team 5 traded lane malfunctions with UnaBowlers.
+Regardless of the star power of David Parre with his below-average 438 series, Team 5 accomplished only 1 win against the UnaBowlers.
 On the other half of the score sheet, Justin Strelow showed off in the UnaBowlers with his 452 as his team took the series with 3 wins.
 Team 5 drops 1 spot in the standings to 2nd place, while the UnaBowlers remain in 5th.

-On lanes 19 & 20: GRRR had a rendezvous with Team 6.
-Though reinforced by Sharon Turner with her 396 series, GRRR got swept by Team 6.
-Countering this, Nik Domann called the shots for Team 6 with his above-average 461 as they swept the competition.
+On lanes 19 & 20: GRRR entered a showdown to the death with Team 6.
+Though featuring Sharon Turner with her 396 series, GRRR got swept by Team 6.
+Across the ball return, Nik Domann reigned supreme in Team 6 with his above-average 461 as they swept the competition.
 GRRR remains in 6th place, while Team 6 remains in 4th.

 NEXT WEEK:

-- Moving to lanes 19&20, 2nd-place Team 5 will share a couple of pitchers with 1st-place Pop Gunns.
-Team 5 might drop their averages like a brick, but split the series with Pop Gunns; while Pop Gunns ought to see their team average take a dive while they keep the series tied.
+- Moving to lanes 19&20, 2nd-place Team 5 will chill with 1st-place Pop Gunns.
+Team 5 might have the bottom drop out of their averages, but split the series with Pop Gunns; while Pop Gunns ought to see their team average take a dive while they keep the series tied.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)